 3. How to sew blanket stitch at the corner

 4. How to continue with new floss in the middle of the sewing

 5. How to knot and hide floss into the felt

 The 3 types of blanket stitch seaming are:

 - Sewing 2 pieces of felt together and seam on the edge.

-2. Sewing a felt layered at the top of a bigger felt, usually use on appliques.
+2. Sewing a felt layered at the top of a bigger felt, usually used on appliques.

-3. Sewing a felt that is sandwiched at the edges of 2-piece felts, usually use on tab, wings, or flaps.
+3. Sewing a felt that is sandwiched at the edges of 2-piece felts, usually used on tabs, wings, or flaps.